stappersg/vBook/src/reference/vSL/rules.md

 }
 ```

-> Rule engine status and effects are listed in the API, chapter [status](api/Status.md).
+> Rule engine status and effects are listed in the API, in the [status module](api/Status.md).

 An inline syntax is also available, like below: